mel-miller/a11y-navbar/README.md

 * *ariaOrientation* is the direction the menubar flows.
 Valid values are either "horizontal" (which is the default) or "vertical".
 * *breakpointMinWidth* is the width in pixels at which the menu transforms into a "mobile friendly" compact menu.
 The default is 500px.
 * *menubarToggleText* is the text for the menu button when the "mobile friendly" compact menu is active.
 It defaults to "Menu".
+* *mode* can be set to either "standard" (for behavior strictly following the menubar design pattern) or "dualAction" (in which menuitems with submenus can be activated with Enter/Space, or expanded with the appropriate arrow key).